rkuo/NetworkOS/Network Operating Systems.md

 # Network Operating Systems

-Questions to Larry:
-- Why do we need ONOS?
-What is our problem need to solve?
-- Why do we need Virtex?
-Can I just use standard Hypervisor + (ONOS or even just Linux)? to reduce complexity of stack.
-- How ONOS/Virtex related to OpenStack?
-They have Neutron plugin now, when the both exist to solve our problem?
-- Who else is this space?
-- If we have to make decision today, what issue will hold us back of using ONOS and Virtex?

-write my own answer send it after the discussion.

 From [wikipedia]
 Network operating system refers to software that implements an operating system of some kind that is oriented to computer networking.
 For example, one that runs on a server and enables the server to manage data, users, groups, security, applications, and other networking functions.[1]
 The network operating system is designed to allow shared file and printer access among multiple computers in a network, typically a local area network (LAN), a private network or to other networks.